jaredly/geometricart/Roadmap.md

 - [x] animate the compass n stuff
   - [x] need to persist the compass realized angle tho. so it's a little different.
 - [x] persistence of compass drawing pls
-- [ ] the compass needs to tween angle & radius, not p1 and p2
+- [x] the compass needs to tween angle & radius, not p1 and p2
-- [ ] should draw the fixpoint of the compass different from the drawing head.
+- [x] should draw the fixpoint of the compass different from the drawing head.
 - [ ] there's a weird thing where some circle marks are reversed, and maybe should be drawn as the greater circle, but they aren't.
 But when animating, I do follow the greater circle.

+- [ ] I want to do a recency thing when drawing guides in the history view.

 - [x] implement the event handlers and rendering stuffs